hardow2011/rails-schwab/README.md

 1. The user accesses the account page
 2. Clicks on the "Delete User" button
-3. Clicks on the link from the email sent to preceed with the deletion
+3. Clicks on the link from the email sent to proceed with the deletion
 4. Retypes the current email to confirm the deletion

 ## Configuration